rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 ### Background

 A host system capable of running debootstrap, chroot and bind mounts is required.
-With such a host system, a bootable ISO image can be generated in a single `make install` command.
+With such a host system, a bootable ISO image can be generated in a single `make` command.

 ### Build without docker